-Exam update, April 2021 - The LIBS 1504 Exam will not be offered during the summer and fall 2021 semesters; it is currently under assessment by the dean.
+Exam update - The LIBS 1504 Exam is currently not being offered during the summer and fall 2022 semesters; it is under assessment by the dean.
 If it is not listed in the class schedule, please see our Information Literacy Requirement page for a list of classes that will fulfill your general education core information literacy requirement (IL).

 Each semester, on specific dates (see below), students may attempt to satisfy their Information Literacy General Education Core requirement (IL) by taking the LIBS 1504 competency exam - it is a "test out" option we offer to students.
 Students are given two attempts to pass the exam during each block.
 Please note that successful exams must satisfy rigorous criteria for evaluation, and they are not easy to pass.
 If you are taking the exam, it is assumed you already have the skills taught in the LIBS 1704 course, and you are familiar with the materials in the LIBS 1704: Information Navigator textbook (see About the Exam below).
 If you do not have these skills, there are other course options to fulfill the IL requirement.
 These options can be found on the Information Literacy Requirement page located on the library's website.